jyothika8141/amfoss-tasks/task-06/README.md

 This was an interesting task.
 <br>
-Adding the backround picture and the bunny was easy.
+Adding the background picture and the bunny was easy.
 The hard part was to figure out how to change the position of the navigation keys.
 <br>
 <br>
 Final output: